philipjkim/cpp-app-template/README.md

-# simple-chat
+# Simple Chat

-This is a simple chat application template using C++17, Conan, and CMake.
+This is a simple chat application using C++17, Conan, and CMake.

 ## Dependencies
 - Boost 1.85.0